Business Rates - What happens if I do not pay?

 If you do not pay your Business Rates, or pay late, you may be subject to recovery proceedings

-If you don't pay your Business Rates as shown in your Business Rates demand we will send you a Reminder Notice.
+If you don't pay your Business Rates as shown on your Business Rates demand we will send you a Reminder Notice.
 The Reminder Notice will tell you the amount you have to pay in order to bring your account up to date.
 You must pay the amount shown on the Notice within 7 days of the date shown on the Reminder.
-If you do not pay the amount due you will be issued with a court summons.
+If you do not pay the amount shown a further notice requesting payment in full.
+After which if payment is not made a court summons will be issued.

 - You cannot afford to pay